DontBelieveTheByte/dontbelievethebyte.github.com/_posts/2015-02-11-binary-clock-android-app-in-scala-part-1.md

 ### Building and running from Intellij

-Next, if you try to run the application, nothing relevant will come up, so let's edit the configuration and make sure everything is built in the right order.
+If you now try to run the application, nothing relevant will come up, so let's edit the configuration and make sure everything is built in the right order.

 ![intellij-import-project](/assets/img/binary-clock/edit-configuration.png)

-I will start by defining a new SBT task so it looks something like this (VM parameters probably need some adjustment).
+I will start by defining a new SBT task so it looks something like this (disregard the VM parameters that probably need some adjustment).

 ![intellij-import-project](/assets/img/binary-clock/sbt-debug.png)